Legio IV Flavia Felix

-Legio IV Flavia Felix ("Lucky Flavian Fourth Legion"), was a legion of the Imperial Roman army founded in AD 70 by the emperor Vespasian (r.
+Legio IV Flavia Felix ("Lucky Flavian Fourth Legion") was a legion of the Imperial Roman army founded in AD 70 by the emperor Vespasian (r.
 69–79) from the cadre of the disbanded Legio IV Macedonica.
 The legion was active in Moesia Superior in the first half of the 5th century.
 The legion symbol was a lion.

 History

 During the Batavian rebellion, the IV Macedonica fought for Vespasian, but the emperor distrusted his men, probably because they had supported Vitellius two years before.
-Therefore IV Macedonica was disbanded, and a new Fourth legion, called Flavian Felix was levied by the emperor, who gave the legio his nomen, Flavia.
+Therefore IV Macedonica was disbanded, and a new Fourth legion, called Flavian Felix, was levied by the emperor, who gave the legio his nomen, Flavia.
 Since the symbol of the legion is a lion, it was probably levied in July/August 70.

 IV Flavia Felix was camped in Burnum, Dalmatia (modern Kistanje), where it replaced XI Claudia.
-After the Dacian invasion of 86, Domitian moved the legion to Moesia Superior, in Singidunum (modern Belgrade, Serbia), although there is some evidence of the presence of this legion, of one of its vexillationes in Viminacium (near modern-day Kostolac, Serbia), base of VII Claudia.
+After the Dacian invasion of 86, Domitian moved the legion to Singidunum (modern Belgrade in Moesia Superior, although there is some evidence of the presence of this legion, of one of its vexillationes in Viminacium (near modern-day Kostolac, Serbia), base of VII Claudia.

 In 89 the Fourth participated to the retaliation invasion of Dacia (see Domitian's Dacian War).
 It also participated in the Dacian Wars of Trajan, being victorious at the Second Battle of Tapae.
 The legion also participated at the final and decisive battle against the Dacians, conquering their capital, Sarmisegetusa.
+It built its legionary fortress at Bersobis in Dacia in 108 where it was based until its return to Singidunum in 118/119.

 Monuments of IV Flavia Felix have been found at Aquincum (Budapest).
-This suggests that a subunit replaced II Adiutrix during its absence during the wars of Lucius Verus against the Parthian empire (162-166).
+This suggests that a subunit replaced II Adiutrix during its absence during the wars of Lucius Verus against the Parthian empire (162–166).

 In the Marcomannic Wars (166–180), the fourth fought on the Danube against the Germanic tribes.

 After the death of Pertinax, the IV Flavia Felix supported Septimius Severus against usurpers Pescennius Niger and Clodius Albinus.

 The legion may have fought in one of the several wars against the Sassanids, but stayed in Moesia Superior until the first half of the 5th century.